AbhinavLal2000/STM32F103C8/README.md

-This repository contains projects which are developed using STM32F103C8 microcontroller.
+This repository contains projects which are developed on STM32F103C8 microcontroller (Bluepill).

 Projects developed using Keil uVision IDE with ST-Link V2 Debugger.